kelseymh/G4CMP/examples/RISQTutorial/README.md

 ## Preliminaries

 ### Installing Geant4 and G4CMP
 While we leave a thorough discussion of the installation procedures to the main G4CMP readme file, it is useful to have a short reminder of this to establish some directory names that we'll use throughout the rest of the tutorial.
 We'll start with a reminder that in order to run this example, you'll need to install ROOT and both the geant4 and G4CMP packages.
 On my machine, each of these has three directories associated with its build: a source directory `XXXXX`, a build directory `XXXXX-build`, and an install directory `XXXXX-install`.
 On my machine, the base name (`XXXXX`) for my geant4 build is `geant4.10.07.p04`, and the base name for the G4CMP build is `G4CMP_RISQTutorial`.
+NB: the last steps in the process of each of these installations should be to run `make` and `make install` while in the `XXXXX-build` directory, for both geant4 and G4CMP

 > [!IMPORTANT]